Internship and Research Participant Programs

 Visiting Faculty Program Description

-The Visiting Faculty Program is sponsored and managed by the DOE Office of Science's Office of Workforce Development for Teachers and Scientists (WDTS) in collaboration with the DOE laboratories.
+The Visiting Faculty Program is sponsored and managed by the DOE Office of Science’s Office of Workforce Development for Teachers and Scientists (WDTS) in collaboration with DOE laboratories.
 For VFP information please visit: https://science.osti.gov/wdts/vfp

 Applications for the VFP are solicited annually for appointments to the Summer Term (May through August), which is 10 weeks in duration.
 Each of the 15 participating DOE laboratories offer different research opportunities (not all laboratories participate) and interested faculty members are encouraged to contact DOE laboratory scientists in advance to discuss research projects of mutual interest.
 Student participation is optional.